 The rise of the Ukrainian movement, its modern ideology associated with the desire to declare their national identity, urged the Ukrainian urban community to establish their museums.
-The centers of collecting and preservation of Ukrainian monuments of history and culture emerged in Lviv already century. thin the mid-19
+The centers of collecting and preservation of Ukrainian monuments of history and culture emerged in Lviv already in the mid-19th century.

-, in Narodnyi Dim Thus, the first artifacts arrived to the museum of the Ruthenian National Institute, the early 1850s.
+Thus, the first artifacts arrived to the museum of the Ruthenian National Institute, Narodnyi Dim, in the early 1850s.
 The new acquisitions were voluntarily donated by Ukrainian priests and public activists, and they enabled formation of the archaeological, natural, and numismatic collections, as well as art gallery.
 However, the conflict among representatives of the National Institute had its negative impact on the museum activity, and the latter was opened to public only on June 16, 1904..."

-of The Institute "Ukrzakhidproektrestavratsiia" in Lviv delivered a Dr. Oksana Boyko th- First Half of the 20 th "Methods of Restoration of Synagogues in Galicia in the 19 lecture Century."
+Dr. Oksana Boyko of The Institute "Ukrzakhidproektrestavratsiia" in Lviv delivered a lecture "Methods of Restoration of Synagogues in Galicia in the 19th - First Half of the 20th Century."